 Staff visit schools to explain how the European Union works (in English agus as Gaeilge).
-School groups also visit us at the Representation and in view of the COVID-19 pandemic we are exploring online visits.
+School groups also visit us at the Representation – these visits can now be organised online.

 The European Commission also has publications, posters and other materials, which may be of use to teachers and students in the classroom.

 We work with universities to organise translation workshops for senior cycle secondary school students (in English agus as Gaeilge).

 Staff translators from the EU institutions explain what they do (and how they got their jobs).
 University lecturers set out the courses they have on offer for prospective translators.